In the guide

 Prepacked and PPDS foods must have an ingredients list that lists all the ingredients in the product.
 Ingredients that are themselves made up of more than one ingredient (referred to as compound ingredients) must be broken down into their components in the ingredients list.

 Allergenic ingredients must be emphasised in some way every time they appear in the ingredients list.
-This is usually achieved through the use of bold text, capital letters or colour; you should choose whichever method you prefer.
+This is usually achieved through the use of bold text, capital letters or colour; choose whichever method you prefer.
 An example using bold text would be: 'Ingredients: Water, Mustard Flour (21%), Sugar, Salt, Wheat Flour, Turmeric, Acid (Citric Acid).'

-If the same allergen appears in the ingredients list multiple times it must be emphasised each time it appears.
+If the same allergen appears in the ingredients list multiple times, it must be emphasised each time it appears.

 If the name of the allergen appears in the ingredients list then you only need to emphasise the allergenic part of the ingredient - for example: 'Ingredients: Peanut Butter (Roasted Peanuts, Rapeseed Oil, Sugar, Palm Oil, Salt)'.